-In Mirai Nikki, its use is so incredibly spoileriffic details can't be given.
-Let's just say its important.
-Yuno Gasai abuses THIS.
+In Mirai Nikki, its use is so incredibly spoileriffic that details can't be given.
+Let's just say it's important.
+Yuno Gasai abuses it.

 In Dragon BallZ, Trunks uses type 7 time travel which creates the plot for the entire Cell and Android Sagas.
 His time travel also causes an Alternate Reality Cell to also use type 7 travel to get to the timeline which the series is focused on.